smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Observability/Observability.md

 - [types.ts](file://packages/audit/src/observability/types.ts#L10-L50)

 ### OTLP Exporter Configuration
 The system has been updated to use OTLP as the default tracing exporter, replacing the previous console exporter.
 This enables integration with industry-standard observability platforms like Jaeger, Grafana Tempo, DataDog, and others.
+The OTLP exporter now includes KMS encryption and enhanced authentication mechanisms.

 ```typescript
 // Updated configuration in worker/index.ts